FUSEEProjectTeam/Fusee/src/Website/content/_index.md

 ## Publish Your App on different Platforms

-The FUSEE binary distribution supports two platforms out-of-the-box:

 - **.NET App**.
 This will embed your application code into a .NET Framework 3D application and bundles all necessary files into one directory.
-Easily distribute your

 - **Web App**.
 This will cross-compile your application code into a a HTML/JavaScript WebGL-based Web-App runnable on most browsers, including